Pio-code/g6-2025-website/docs/_pages/model.markdown

 ### Modeling and Prediction with Maxent

-For training, we use the ENMeval package in combination with dismo, setting up a grid search across various feature classes (L, LQ...) and different regularization multiplier values.
+For training, we use the ENMeval package in combination with dismo, setting up a grid search across two feature classes (L, LQ) and different regularization multiplier values.
 The optimal configuration is selected through cross-validation, balancing model complexity and predictive capacity.
 We leverage the native terra::predict() function, which automatically handles tiling and parallelism.

 ### Managing Presence and Pseudo-absence (Background) Points